WingedSeal/MCmod-Updater/README.md

 GITHUB_URL
 ```

-`pre` is for downloading full release of the mod
+`pre` is for downloading pre release of the mod

 ## Example
 ```txt